Is your site no longer working? Has your WordPress site been replaced with a blank white screen, the infamous White Screen of Death?

 - Head back on over to your FTP client and navigate to wp-content and expand the folder, your debug.log file will be loaded into this directory if there are any PHP errors.

 - Download the debug.log file.
 Feel free to send this log file to our support team.

 - For a more detailed guide on debugging in WordPress, have look at the WordPress codex.

 If you are uncomfortable editing your wp-config.php file or are otherwise having trouble following these instructions, reach out to your hosting company for help.
 You can ask them the following in a support ticket or through email:

 Can you tell me how to find the PHP error log for my website at example.com and send me a list of the last 20 errors that have occurred?

 Exactly how to access error logs varies depending on your host and server setup.
 Any good host should be able to respond to request above.

 If you would like our help fixing a PMPro-related error on your site, we have a team of Support Engineers that are equipped to help you with your debugging questions.
-Feel free to get in touch with our team over on our Members Support Forum.
+Feel free to get in touch with our support team.